Cavaliers will host 13 matches at Memorial Gymnasium

 In his second season at UVa, the Cavaliers double their win tally from the previous season and finished with an 18-14 record and an 11-9 record in ACC play, tied for fifth.
 The Cavaliers’ 18 overall and 11 conference wins are the most since 2007, when the team finished 18-13 (13-9 ACC).
 Virginia picked up eight more conference wins than in Hohenshelt’s first season (9-22 overall, 3-17 in ACC play).

 Under Hohenshelt’s tutelage, Burton earned ACC Freshman of the Year honors, while four Cavaliers were named to All-ACC squads.
 Fuller was picked to the second team, while Burton and outside hitter Tori Janowski were recognized on the third team.
 Burton and fellow first-year Haley Kole were selected to the ACC All-Freshman squad.

 Prior to UVa, Hohenshelt was an assistant coach with Penn State’s women’s team for six seasons after spending 10 campaigns with the Nittany Lion men’s team.

-With the women’s program, which won four consecutive NCAA titles from 2007-10, Hohenshelt was involved in match preparation, player development and recruiting.
+With the women’s program at Penn State, which won four consecutive NCAA titles from 2007-10, Hohenshelt was involved in match preparation, player development and recruiting.
 He helped guide Arielle Wilson to set the NCAA Division I record for career hitting percentage at .468 and earn 2007 Big Ten Freshman of the Year and University Park NCAA Regional Championship Most Outstanding Player honors.